gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 primary band to accelerate acquisition in the secondary band(s).
 This allows reducing the computational load (since the search grid in the secondary band(s) can be smaller) and the acquisition-to-tracking latency.
-This behavior can be deactivated by setting this parameter to `false`, which makes the receiver to search satellites in each band independently.
+This behavior can be deactivated by setting this parameter to `false`, which makes the receiver search satellites in each band independently.

 |----------